hzeller/simple-fasm/README.md

 ./fasm-generate-testfile > /tmp/dummy.fasm
 ```

-The implementation is not optimized yet, but the parse speed looks
-promising:
+Speed is somewhat acceptable.

-On an old i7-7500U laptop this parses at about 400MiB/s on a single core:
+On an old i7-7500U laptop this parses more than 600MiB/s on a single core:

 ```
 $ ./fasm-validation-parse /tmp/dummy.fasm
 Parsing /tmp/dummy.fasm with 3784055505 Bytes.
 100000000 lines.
-XOR of all values: 230C2BE345D5860A 8.781 seconds wall time.
-411.0 MiB/s
+XOR of all values: 230C2BE345D5860A 5.751 seconds wall time.
+627.5 MiB/s
 ```

 [fasm]: https://fasm.readthedocs.io/